-The FERC has issued electric transmission initiatives that require electric transmission services to be offered unbundled from commodity sales.
-Although these initiatives are designed to encourage wholesale market transactions for electricity, access to transmission systems may in fact not be available if transmission capacity is insufficient because of physical constraints or because it is contractually unavailable.
+Certain FERC initiatives are designed to encourage wholesale market transactions for electricity, access to transmission systems may in fact not be available if transmission capacity is insufficient because of physical constraints or because it is contractually unavailable.
 We also cannot predict whether transmission facilities will be expanded in specific markets to accommodate competitive access to those markets.

-• We do not fully hedge against price changes in commodities.
+o We do not fully hedge against price changes in commodities.